User ID and password

-When you buy one of our products or services online, for example, a Section membership or registration for an AAJ Education program or convention, this activity is entered into your member record in AAJ's database.
+When you buy one of our products or services online, for example, a Section membership or registration for an AAJ Education program, this activity is entered into your member record in AAJ's database.
 We use the information to tailor our future communications, so we can send news about resources pertinent to Users’ interests.
-Nonmembers of AAJ may buy certain items, such as seminar registrations and publication subscriptions.
+Nonmembers of AAJ may buy certain items, such as seminar registrations and AAJ Press publications.
 When making these purchases online, nonmembers are asked to provide their name, address, phone number, fax number, and email address.

 As a professional organization, the information Users provide may be published on the Sites to allow other lawyers and the public to find you, including on membership directories.
 Directories do not include sensitive information, such as credit card or bank information.
-Users may request their information be suppressed from directory lists by contacting us.
+Users may request their information be suppressed from directory lists by contacting us at email@example.com.